voschezang/coding-handbook/goals-planning-strategy.md

 Different modes of planning:

 - Top-down.
 Follow a vision.
 Then fill in the remaining steps.
 Address any obstacle.
+    - Goal-oriented.
+Focus on a direction, with wiggle room.
+    - Breakdown of tasks into sub-tasks.
+Focus on output.

 - Bottom-up.
 Focus on needs.
 Understand the current problems.
 Then address them.

 The ideal type of planning depends on the environment.
 In many contexts, the steps that are required to reach an objective are not intuitive.